Linear algebra and group theory: 9a. Groups, examples

-(2) The $N$ symmetries with respect to the $N$ possible symmetry axes, which are the $N$ medians of the $N$-gon when $N$ is odd, and are the $N/2$ diagonals plus the $N/2$ lines connecting the midpoints of opposite edges, when $N$ is even.
-But these are exactly the symmetries $S_1,\ldots,S_N$ from the statement. \end{proof}
+(2) The $N$ symmetries with respect to the $N$ possible symmetry axes, which are the $N$ medians of the $N$-gon when $N$ is odd, and are the $N/2$ diagonals plus the $N/2$ lines connecting the midpoints of opposite edges, when $N$ is even. \end{proof}

 With the above description of $D_N$ in hand, we can forget if we want about geometry and the regular $N$-gon, and talk about $D_N$ abstractly, as follows:

 \begin{theorem} The dihedral group $D_N$ is the group having $2N$ elements, $R_1,\ldots,R_N$ and $S_1,\ldots,S_N$, called rotations and symmetries, which multiply as follows,